folkzb/magalu/mgc/cli/docs/object-storage/objects/upload-dir/help.md

 - -h, --help                   help for upload-dir
 - --shallow                Don't upload subdirectories
 - --src directory          Source directory path for upload (required)
+- --storage-class enum     Type of Storage in which to store object (one of "", "cold", "cold_instant", "glacier_ir" or "standard") (default "")

 ## Flags:
 ```bash